TanStack/query/docs/src/pages/guides/suspense.md

 ## Resetting Error Boundaries

-Whether you are using **suspense** or **useErrorBoundaries** in your queries, you will need a way to let queries know that you want to try again when re-rendering after some error occured.
+Whether you are using **suspense** or **useErrorBoundaries** in your queries, you will need a way to let queries know that you want to try again when re-rendering after some error occurred.

 Query errors can be reset with the `QueryErrorResetBoundary` component or with the `useQueryErrorResetBoundary` hook.